Convenience Stores Against Trafficking

 – John Clark, CEO National Center for Missing and Exploited Children

-CSAT Program Launch
+CSAT Official Launch Event

 In conjunction with our annual anti-trafficking efforts surrounding the Super Bowl, In Our Backyard held a launch event for CSAT on January 28, 2017 in Houston, TX.
 Several notable figures were present to offer their support including: Dan Harris, Captain over Vice, Houston Police Department; SSA Al Trible, FBI; Misa Nguyen, Program Director United Against Human Trafficking Houston, and Sherali Haiderali and Ahmed Hasora of the Greater Houston Retailers Association.
-Additional supporters of the CSAT program that could not be in attendance, sent statements of support which are shown below.